jc-prg/remote/README.md

 ## Disclaimer

-I've tried to make the code usable for others also but still developing.
-Next steps could be:

-* integrate additional API (e.g. Sony devices ...)
-* editing of device remote controls (move buttons, assign API-commands, ...)
-* editing of scene remote controls

-A more detailed description will follow.
-Feel free already to try and to improve ... and stay tuned.
+Feel free to try and to improve ... and stay tuned.